Analysing Knowledge Construction in Online Learning: Adapting the Interaction Analysis Model for Unstructured Large-Scale Discourse: Introduction

 Traditional analyses of knowledge construction have relied on manual content analysis.
-For instance, \textcite{Henri1992} proposed a five-dimensional framework for computer-mediated communication that includes participation, interaction, social, cognitive, and metacognitive dimensions, providing a systematic basis for interpreting learning processes in message transcripts. \textcite{Gunawardena1997} introduced the Interaction Analysis Model (IAM), which conceptualizes the process of knowledge construction in computer mediated communication as a progressive sequence of phases, from sharing and comparing information to negotiating meaning, constructing new knowledge, and reaching mutual understanding.
+For example, \textcite{Henri1992} proposed a five-dimensional framework for computer-mediated communication that includes participation, interaction, social, cognitive, and metacognitive dimensions, providing a systematic basis for interpreting learning processes in message transcripts. \textcite{Gunawardena1997} introduced the Interaction Analysis Model (IAM), which conceptualises the process of knowledge construction in computer-mediated communication as a progressive sequence of phases, from sharing and comparing information to negotiating meaning, constructing new knowledge, and reaching mutual understanding.
 The IAM has since become a foundational framework for examining collaborative learning and knowledge building in online environments \parencite{Lucas2014}.
-Subsequent studies further refined the analysis of knowledge construction. \textcite{Hmelo-Silver2003} employed mixed methods to investigate how groups build shared understanding, demonstrating that both detailed conversational exchanges and broader thematic patterns characterize computer supported collaborative learning. \textcite{Weinberger2006} proposed a multidimensional framework for argumentative knowledge construction, distinguishing participation, epistemic, argumentative, and social dimensions to capture how learners co-construct knowledge through discourse.
-Together, these studies advanced methodological approaches for examining knowledge construction in digital learning contexts.
+Subsequent studies further refined the analysis of knowledge construction. \textcite{Hmelo-Silver2003} employed mixed methods to investigate how groups build shared understanding, demonstrating that detailed conversational exchanges and broader thematic patterns characterise computer-supported collaborative learning. \textcite{Weinberger2006} proposed a multidimensional framework for argumentative knowledge construction, distinguishing participation, epistemic, argumentative, and social dimensions to capture how learners co-construct knowledge through discourse.
+Together, these studies have advanced methodological approaches for examining knowledge construction in digital learning contexts.